WAITING FOR YOUR ORIGAMI OWL KIT TO ARRIVE

 3. WATCH THE NEW DESIGNER & SOAR TO SUCCESS VIDEOS

-The Nest (that’s what we call our home office) has done an amazing job of creating video trainings that cover lots of topics from getting started to setting up your Jewelry Bar display.
-Two of the most important videos to watch as your are waiting for your Origami Owl Kit are the New Designer video and the SOAR to Success video.
+The Nest (that’s what we call our home office) has done an amazing job of creating training videos that cover lots of topics from getting started to setting up your Jewelry Bar display.

 Keeping your business finances and personal finances separated from the very beginning will allow you to keep more accurate records and alleviate any headaches later on.
 I have a separate checking account specifically for my business so I can track all my expenses easily.